Maksym Kowal: Return to Canada

 In 2024, he returned to Canada, joining Scrosoppi FC in League1 Ontario.

 In 2025, he began playing with the Canadian Crusaders in Major League Indoor Soccer.

 Later in 2025, he played with Alliance United FC in League1 Ontario.

+Managerial career

+Kowal began his coaching career in 2016 while still playing, as an assistant coach with ProStars FC at the U17 level in Germany.In 2024, he was named interim head coach for Algoma University's women's soccer team, and lead assistant with the men's team.

 Personal life

-Born in Mississauga, Ontario in Canada, Kowal's family has Ukrainian origin, although his parents were both born in Poland.
+Born in Mississauga, Ontario, Canada, Kowal's family has Ukrainian origins, although his parents were both born in Poland.
 He holds dual citizenship with Poland and Canada.
-His father played professional basketball professional in Poland with AZS Szczecin and AZS Koszalin.
+His father played professional basketball in Poland with AZS Szczecin and AZS Koszalin.
 He attended St. Paul Secondary School in Mississauga and played youth soccer for the Erin Mills Eagles SC, where he won the U18 provincial championship in 2009.